-The care provided by Chiropractors and Osteopaths is very low risk and is recommended in all major evidence based guidelines for care across Europe and the World, including the NHS guidelines.
+The care provided by Chiropractors is very low risk and is recommended in all major evidence based guidelines for care across Europe and the World, including the NHS guidelines.
 For more information, follow the links below under “References and Further Reading.”

 During our consultations, we aim to examine your back to identify what has happened and why, and then provide you with the best course of action which may or may not include treatment.
 As you can see from the above research-based facts, it is highly unlikely you would need scans or strong drugs.